idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 To update a module that is used on multiple sites, you must:

 - Update all config YML files.This is so that any "new" install of the module gets the correct config.
-- Utilize hook_update in order to odify config on "existing" sites.
+- Utilize hook_update in order to modify config on "existing" sites.

 An example hook_update to simply "reinstall all config for a GIVEN module".
 This assumes all YML files have been added/updated.
 You can also programatically add fields/etc, this is simply a quick way to update all config for a module.